Wow Philippines: Impact and legacy

 From 2003 to 2005, several tourism campaigns were conceptualized which include "Biyahe Tayo" (Pfizer and Perceptions Inc.), "I Love Philippines Biyahe Na!"
-(Smart) and "Pilipino sa Turismo'y Aktibo" (Philippine Tourism Authority, ABS-CBN and Star Music).
+(Smart) and "Pilipino sa Turismo'y Aktibo" (Philippine Tourism Authority, and ABS-CBN and its recording company Star Music).
 The following personalities from the entertainment and political field lent their popularity to promote tourism to mainstream audiences during that time: